 3 - Chicago Lab participants created $1 million of new community investment, mostly in the form of business and housing loans.

-In result of the simulation, the virtual deposits created a 31% (or $1 million) increase in community financing, mostly in the form of business and housing loans, versus the community financing that would result from the deposits having been made in a network of banks that behave like the Chicago bank industry average status quo.
+In result of the simulation, the virtual deposits created an 85% (or $1.2 million) increase in community financing, mostly in the form of business and housing loans, versus the community financing that would result from the deposits having been made in a network of banks that behave like the Chicago bank industry average status quo.

 STATUS QUO VS LAB SIMULATION